krkfrmn/routerjs/README.md

 # routerjs

 A name-based HTTP/HTTPS router that monitors a json routing table and updates on the fly.
+It allows for multiple web services to be idenified via unique host/port combinations and routed by sub-domain through well known ports.

 ## Usage
 Using routerjs is easy; it is designed to be managed by a progression of config files that are ultimately loaded by an environment variable.
 A config file called _default.json is always loaded and then specific config values may be overridden by a second config file matching the set environment <env>.json.